boltops-tools/ufo/lib/ufo/help/task.md

   ufo task demo-web -c uptime # build at least once ufo task demo-web --task-only -c ls # skip docker for speed ufo task demo-web --task-only -c pwd # skip docker for speed

+## Params

+You can control and customize the params that get sent to the ECS run_task call with a `config/params.yml` file.
+More info here: https://ufoships.com/docs/ufo-task-params/